 It is normal to experience watery diarrhea for about a week after surgery.
-This should clear up after starting solid food.
-If you experience cramping, bloody stools or diarrhea that lasts beyond two weeks, contact the office immediately.
+This should clear up after starting solid food in one week.
+If you experience cramping, bloody stools or diarrhea that lasts beyond a week, contact the office immediately.